roncarr880/uSDX_Teensy/README.md

 ##### Microphone pre-amp.

-A jack was installed at the CAT position and wired to a microphone preampliphier circuit installed in the footprint of IC10.
+A jack was installed at the CAT position and wired to a microphone preamplifier circuit installed in the footprint of IC10.
 The audio is placed on the Teensy A3 pin during transmit via a FET audio switch.
 The gate is wired to a Teensy pin.
 ![wire4](https://github.com/roncarr880/uSDX_Teensy/blob/main/usdx_mic.png)